rammurmu/oss-enterprise/README.md

 Before you open source your project, consider the effort required to maintain it.
 Being an great open source maintainer requires more effort than managing a closed source project.
 Read our [Maintainer Guide](docs/maintainers-guide.md) to understand what will be expected of you.

 ## FAQ
-- Learn and contribute
+- This repository purpose is the learning and contributing
-- @Rammurmu
+- Someone contact if have any question @Rammurmu
-- Email Us runashInc@outlook.com
+- Someone make contact if have any question Email Us runashInc@outlook.com
-- Become an open source enterprise
+- First step to getting started open sourcing our project become an open source enterprise
-- Explore and develop the resources necessary to ramp up our team and transform our organization culture
+- This repository related to our project and business goal is explore and develop the resources necessary to ramp up our team and transform our organization culture

 #### Who owns the code I contribute to open source projects?